- This event has passed.

 Since the evening events are ticketed food events, unfortunately no picnics are allowed after 5pm, when the evening event starts.

 If it’s been dry recently, you don’t need any special clothing or footwear to visit the sunflower field.
-Don’t forget your sunscreen if it’s very sunny since there isn’t much shade at the field.
-If it’s been raining recently, the ground may be muddy and you may want to consider wearing wellies.
+Don’t forget your sunscreen if it’s very sunny since there isn’t much shade at the field and bring water if you like.
+If it’s been very dry the field can be dusty.

 There are plenty of tips on how to keep your sunflowers looking good on this page.
 The most important thing is to keep them in water as much as you can.
 We have a sunflower creche of buckets of water for you to use while you are enjoying your time at the field.